skavoori/practical-application-1/README.md

     - Drivers in occupations other than farming, fishing or forestry have higher probability of accepting the coupons.
 - For Coffee House Coupons
     - Acceptance rate is at 49.92%
-    - Acceptance rate is higher for people who visit Coffee House 4 or mote times.
+    - Acceptance rate is higher for people who visit Coffee House 4 or more times.
     - Combination of income group, or farming or fishing or forestry does not have any impact on the acceptance rate.
     - There is a high acceptance rate from people who go to Coffee House more than once.